-The conflict may be illustrated by the case of the Kouris catchment, the larger contributor to the surface water of the SCP.
-It is widely believed that the unchecked growth of private and communal water use in the upper reaches of the Kouris watershed has contributed to reduced surface flows for the SCP.
+The conflict may be illustrated by the case of the Kouris catchment.
+It is widely believed that the unchecked growth of private and communal water use in the upper reaches of the Kouris watershed has contributed to reduced surface flows for the SCP (World Bank, 1996).
 Given the inter-basin transfers that the SCP allows, this watershed issue is of national consequence.
 Furthermore, the storage dams of the SCP have reduced the freshwater resources reaching the coast and feeding wetlands.
 There is concern that this has caused damage to the habitats important to migratory species.
 The management of water resources and conflicts within the watershed is not coordinated and the balance between these dimensions of demand within the Kouris watershed has not been met.
-There is a need for a new approach to water management in Cyprus, which takes into consideration the pertinent contextual factors:
+There is a need for a new approach to water management in Cyprus which takes into consideration the pertinent contextual factors: